trstlabs/intento/docs/docs/intents/conditions.md

 pagination_label: Execution Conditions
 ---

-In this part of the docs we detail how to use `Conditions` such as `Comparisons` and `Feedback Loops` into your Intent-based Action.
+In this part of the docs we detail how to use `Conditions` such as `Comparisons` and `Feedback Loops` into your Intent-based Flow.
 With Conditions on Intento you can orchestrate conditional workflows in a structured manner.
 We will explore these features with examples, including an auto-compounding scenario using `MsgSend`.

 ## Conditions